micromata/Baumeister/README.md

 ## Web performance optimization

-There are a few things that you don’t have to take care about, because Baumeister already had set them up to deliver the best possible optimizations while beeing safe to use (eg. image optimization and tree shaking).
+There are a few things that you don’t have to worry about because Baumeister already had set them up to deliver the best possible optimizations while being safe to use (eg. image optimization and tree shaking).

-But besides that, you might want to tweak settings to get an even better performance.
+Besides that, you might want to tweak settings to get an even better performance.

 ### Deleting unused CSS